Dark matter halo: Formation and structure of dark matter halos

 The formation of dark matter halos is believed to have played a major role in the early formation of galaxies.
 During initial galactic formation, the temperature of the baryonic matter should have still been much too high for it to form gravitationally self-bound objects, thus requiring the prior formation of dark matter structure to add additional gravitational interactions.
 The current hypothesis for this is based on cold dark matter (CDM) and its formation into structure early in the universe.

 The hypothesis for CDM structure formation begins with density perturbations in the Universe that grow linearly until they reach a critical density, after which they would stop expanding and collapse to form gravitationally bound dark matter halos.
 The spherical collapse framework analytically models the formation and growth of such halos.
 These halos would continue to grow in mass (and size), either through accretion of material from their immediate neighborhood, or by merging with other halos.
 Numerical simulations of CDM structure formation have been found to proceed as follows: A small volume with small perturbations initially expands with the expansion of the Universe.
 As time proceeds, small-scale perturbations grow and collapse to form small halos.
 At a later stage, these small halos merge to form a single virialized dark matter halo with an ellipsoidal shape, which reveals some substructure in the form of dark matter sub-halos.

 The use of CDM overcomes issues associated with the normal baryonic matter because it removes most of the thermal and radiative pressures that were preventing the collapse of the baryonic matter.
 The fact that the dark matter is cold compared to the baryonic matter allows the DM to form these initial, gravitationally bound clumps.
 Once these subhalos formed, their gravitational interaction with baryonic matter is enough to overcome the thermal energy, and allow it to collapse into the first stars and galaxies.
-Simulations of this early galaxy formation matches the structure observed by galactic surveys as well as observation of the Cosmic Microwave Background.
+Simulations of this early galaxy formation match the structure observed by galactic surveys as well as observation of the Cosmic Microwave Background.